quicwg/wg-materials/ietf106/minutes.md

 mark: two hums. first hum: close issue with h3 -> q2. second hum: try and describe properties of Q1 for h3.

 first hum: loud as hell

 second hum: crickets

-Day 2, Wednesday November 20, 2019
+## Wednesday November 20, 2019

-Agenda Bash?
-Issue review is the main action item for the day.
-Ekr notes that there is one remaining transport issue, then HTTP/3.
-Pull request 3120
-Order shifts after agenda bash to move datagram draft in front of Version negotiation.

-Praveen: suggests moving planning in front of the other items, so that it is sure to be done, and the agenda is adjusted accordingly.
+### Planning

-Mnot:  Planning:  there is some discussion of extensions and other documents later today, and the chairs and ADs have been talking about how things go from there.
+Mnot:  there is some discussion of extensions and other documents later today, and the chairs and ADs have been talking about how things go from there.
 We're hoping that the drafts will settle down and that the editors will take that time to ensure readability (so editorial-only PRs).
 At the same time, we're looking for more implementation and deployment experience, so that we use that to inform the RFCs.
 We're going to hold them for publication for about six months after they have been WG last called.
-Because of that pause, the wg capacity can turn to extensions, new applciations, and potentially new versions.
-Those extension discussions should be limited, not a flood, and work on othe applications will go into BoF or other WG processes.
+Because of that pause, the wg capacity can turn to extensions, new applications, and potentially new versions.
+Those extension discussions should be limited, not a flood, and work on other applications will go into BoF or other WG processes.
 There is an interim in Zurich, mostly focused on closing out v1, but there may be some time for extensions there.

 Christian:  I like the idea of pausing before the publication, but if you are not doing the IETF Last Call, you are not getting the feedback from other areas or participants.
 I am concerned.
 I think that might extend the later IETF Last Call people.